|

 Popular dive sites in Timor-Leste include the reefs around Atauro Island, the walls of Dili Rock and the World War II wrecks scattered along the coast.

-With a rich history, unique culture and stunning landscapes, this newly flourishing nation offers an unforgettable experience for adventure-seeking divers.
+Considering its rich history, unique culture and stunning landscapes, we think this newly flourishing nation is one for divers to keep an eye on.

 Discover everything you need to know about diving in Timor-Leste in our detailed article here.